GregReddick/ComTestLibrary/README.md

-# Calling .NET 5 (.NET Core) from COM Host Like Excel
+# Calling .NET 5 (.NET Core) from a COM Host Like Excel
-This project is a minimal example of using .NET 5 (or really any recent version of .NET Core, .NET 5 is just .NET Core version 5) to create a library that is able to be early bound and called by any Windows COM host, particularly from Microsoft Office (Access, Excel, Outlook, PowerPoint, Visio, Word).
+This project is a minimal example of using .NET 5 to create a library that is able to be early bound and called by any Windows COM (Component Object Model) host, particularly from Microsoft Office (Access, Excel, Outlook, PowerPoint, Visio, Word).
+Note that .NET 5 is a shorted name for .NET Core Version 5.
 While this was relatively easy in the earlier .NET Framework projects there is missing functionality in .NET Core that makes this difficult.

-Recommendation: Unless you have a good reason for building the library in .NET 5 (or any version of .NET Core), I recommend using .NET Framework 4.8 as your target environment.
-An example of a good reason is a library that will *also* be called by a .NET core application.
-There are complexities, particularly the .idl file and registration, that you have to do by hand in this technique that are solved automatically by the .NET Framework.
-I expect in future versions of .NET Core (.NET 5+, .NET 6?), that they will do automatically some of the things I am doing by hand here.
-When that happens, you can make the transition.
+*Recommendation: Unless you have a good reason for building the library in .NET 5 (or any version of .NET Core), I recommend using .NET Framework 4.8 as your target environment.
+An example of a good reason is a library that will **also** be called by a .NET Core application.
+There are complexities, particularly in the .idl file and registration, that you have to do by hand in this technique that are solved automatically by the .NET Framework.
+I expect in future versions of .NET Core (.NET 5.1?, .NET 6?), that they will do automatically some of the things I am doing by hand here.
+When that happens, you can make the transition.*

 The description that needs to go into the .idl file has to describe the interface that you define in C# in the terms that they will translate to